Updated on June 23, 2021

 For disputes involving title to real property, you may encounter concepts relating to quiet title, easements, and adverse possession.
 You may ask yourself, what is the difference between quiet title and easements?
 You may also ask yourself, what is the difference between quiet title and adverse possession?
 In this post, I briefly discuss each of these concepts and explain how they may interact.

 An easement is a non-possessory interest in the land of another to use that land in a particular manner.
 For example, your neighbor could have an easement over your driveway to access their garage.
 As another example, the utility company could have an easement over your land to maintain and repair overhead power lines.
-For more information on easements, please refer to our post here.
+For more information on easements, please refer to our post Different types of Easement.

 With respect to easements, disputes often arise regarding the existence, location, and ownership of an easement.
 With respect to an adverse possession claim, disputes obviously arise regarding whether someone has established the elements to adversely possess another’s land.
 In that situation, the owner on title may want to cut-off a hostile occupant’s claim to the title owner’s land.